HOME

 He was an educated Saudi with good English and years of work experience in America, but he told me he couldn't find a job here in Saudi Arabia.
 Depressed and bitter, he had turned to home-brewed alcohol and imported hash.

-Some of the bombings in Saudi Arabia in past 5 years tied to bootlegging:
+Some of the bombings in Saudi Arabia in are tied to bootlegging:

 There is no doubt that the illegal liquor trade is big in Saudi Arabia, a conservative Muslim nation where alcohol is banned.
 Many foreigners who work in the kingdom make their wine from Danya grape juice, sugar and brewer's yeast -- all readily available in Saudi supermarkets.
 Others become involved in the risky but highly profitable business of smuggling liquor into the kingdom from Bahrain or the United Arab Emirates.